cheerioskun/url-shortener-infracloud/README.md

 - GET /long/{shortURL} - Takes in the short URL in the query path.
 Returns a single string: a valid URL to redirect to.
 - GET /metrics - Returns the top 3 shortened domain names.

+### Framework
+We'll be using Gin for the REST API.